ORCID: 0000-0001-6852-8942

 Areas of expertise:

-Academia Europaea Young Scientist Award — Research in dynamic stereochemistry of hypervalent compounds of silicon, germanium and tin (1996)
+Winner of the European Academy Award for Young Scientists for research in the field of dynamic stereochemistry of hypervalent compounds of silicon, germanium and tin (1996)

-Russian Federation State Prize for Young Scientists for outstanding contribution to science and technology (1999)
+Laureate of the Russian Federation State Prize for Young Scientists for outstanding work in the field of science and technology (1999)

 ABOUT SCIENCE: